daotl/acei/spec/acei/apps.md

 Finally, after re-checking transactions in the mempool, Tendermint will unlock the mempool connection.
 New transactions are once again able to be processed through CheckTx.

-Note that CheckTx is just a weak filter to keep invalid transactions out of the block chain.
+Note that CheckTx is just a weak filter to keep invalid transactions out of the distributed ledger.
 CheckTx doesn't have to check everything that affects transaction validity; the expensive things can be skipped.
 It's weak because a Byzantine node doesn't care about CheckTx; it can propose a block full of invalid transactions if it wants.